CamilleLoue/App-Behaviour-Analysis-Predictions/README.md

 # App-Behaviour-Analysis

-**Aim of this project:** Directing customers to subscription through app behavior analysis
+**Aim of this project:** Directing customers to subscription using predictions based on app behavior analysis